-This is a nearly continuous creek that is for the most part read and run.
+This is a nearly continuous creek near the Punakha Valley that is for the most part read and run.
 Most of the rapids are straightforward Class IV, but due to the continuous nature of this run you'll want to be a solid Class IV paddler.

 Mile 0: Put-in at Phil's put-in.
 This spot is just below a big Class V rapid and pioneered by Phil DeRiemer.
 Below here the rapids are nearly continuous.